Prediction intervals for Deep Neural Networks: Extra-neural networks (Fixed Bernoulli Mask)

 \section{Extra-neural networks (Fixed Bernoulli Mask)}

-In this section we introduce a novel methodology to construct prediction intervals that is based upon the work of Srivastava et al. (2014).
+In this section we introduce a novel ensemble predictor within deep neural network models.
+This methodology also allows us to construct prediction intervals based upon the work of Srivastava et al. (2014).
 In this case the original concept of ensemble of sub-networks - from which the dropout training is built upon - is adopted.
-The Bernoulli mask $\mathbf{r}^{\star}$ introduces an additional randomization scheme to the predictions obtained from the ensemble of neural networks that ensures independence and the consequential validity of the prediction interval \eqref{predictionEnsemble1}.
+The Bernoulli mask $\mathbf{r}^{\star}$ introduces an additional randomization scheme to the predictions obtained from the ensemble of neural networks that ensures independence of the individual predictor models.

 For notation purposes, we will identify the fixed Bernoulli mask as $\mathbf{\bar{r}}^{\star}$ as opposed to $\mathbf{r}^{\star}$ used in dropout training.
 In other words, $T$ sets of vectors $\{\mathbf{\bar{r}}^{\star(t)}\}_{t=1}^{T}$ are sampled from the Bernoulli distribution prior to training (instead of test time with Monte Carlo dropout) that are kept constant during both train and test phases.
 This approach reduces to train and independently fit $T$ random sub-networks on the same dataset.
 In this setting, generating the predictive distribution is similar, in spirit, to an ensemble approach that trains different sub-neural networks on the same dataset.
 The proposed algorithm - being based on the extremely randomized trees proposed by Geurts et al. (2006) - is called \textit{extra-neural networks}.